-In my article on creating Dynamics 365 Service Level Agreements and SLA Items, the option to create Dynamics 365 Service Level Agreements actions appears once you save the record.
+In my article on creating Dynamics 365 Service Level Agreements and SLA Items, the option to make Dynamics 365 Service Level Agreements actions appears once you save the record.

-For more information on how to configure Dynamics 365 Service Level Agreement Actions, check the Microsoft link on how to define SLAs.
+For more information on configuring Dynamics 365 Service Level Agreement Actions, check the Microsoft link on how to define SLAs.

 Configure Dynamics 365 Service Level Agreements Actions

-When you press the action button, you will be taken to the Power Automate site, and you will see the following.
-Press “Continue” to establish the connection to Power Automate, as explained below.
+When you press the action button, you will be taken to the Power Automate site and see the following.
+As explained below, press “Continue” to establish the connection to Power Automate.

 Is near non compliance

 The first box from the left is for the warning action.
 This is triggered when the amount of time you set for the warning has run out.
-In all the boxes, you will see an Equals text box, do not touch what is in there as this is the status code.
+You will see an Equals text box in all the boxes.
+Do not touch what is in there, as this is the status code.

-The second one is for the success action.
+The second one is for the successful action.
 This is typically used as the warning and failure options, but if you choose to perform an action on the success, you would add it.

 The third one is for the failure action.
 Here you add the action you want to be performed when the SLA timer fails.